android/nowinandroid/docs/ArchitectureLearningJourney.md

 Data is exposed as data streams.
 This means each client of the repository must be prepared to react to data changes.
 Data is not exposed as a snapshot (e.g. `getModel`) because there's no guarantee that it will still be valid by the time it is used.

+Reads are performed from local storage as the source of truth, therefore errors are not expected when reading from `Repository` instances.
+However, errors may occur when trying to reconcile data in local storage with remote sources.
+For more on error reconciliation, check the data synchronization section below.

 _Example: Read a list of authors_

 A list of Authors can be obtained by subscribing to `AuthorsRepository::getAuthorsStream` flow which emits `List<Authors>`.